serinaf127/Vwesion-Control/README.md

 -Configure the program to meet your requirements.
 -Start the program and have fun!

+The GNU Lesser General Public License (LGPL), which controls how users may use and redistribute our work, is the license that our software is released under.
+Users must abide by the LGPL's rules, however they are not compelled to provide the source code of any modifications they make to our program.

 ## Contact Information
 If you have questions or concerns about our project, please reach out to us on our website or social media accounts.